Levels of Awareness in Waking and Dreaming

 Of course, one of the well-known ways of discovering what lies within the obscure depths of sleep is to explore the resources of one’s dreams.
 When this is done the apparently black depths of sleep begin to reveal an amazing life and energy.
 Light is taken into the darkness.
 Things become visible that were hidden.
 What was unconscious begins to become known.
 The huge area of our experience that seemed to be a blank gains life and substance.
 Then the unconscious is recognised as an area as vast and varied as the physical world.

-However, it has to be remembered in thinking about the levels of consciousness that dreams occur when our conscious self is almost awake.
-During sleep our conscious self dips deep into what we call unconsciousness or ‘the unconscious’.
-Several times during sleep we rise from those depths almost to the point of waking.
+However, it has to be remembered that dreams occur when our core self is almost awake.
+During sleep the core of our being dips deep into what we call unconsciousness or ‘the unconscious’.
+Several times during sleep our core rises from those depths almost to the point of waking.
 At that point we dream.
 In a dream, deeper levels of our being express in the imagery and sensations of our waking experience.
-In fact in the depth of sleep we are in our Core self.
-This Core, which is beyond the usual forms and time sense that we live in, expresses in the images and experiences we have gathered through our senses while awake, and are largely culturally programmed.
-It is only when we break through the dream images and touch the forces those images portray that we begin to move into the unconscious, toward the Core.
-From my experiences and observations it is the Core Self which gives rise to dreams, not the brain.
-The brain adds images and some level of interpretation to the formless and timeless of the Core.
-As the Core is in full awareness of who and what we are, you could say it is the wisdom behind the amazing prophetic and insightful dreams we have.
+They express in the images and experiences we have gathered through our senses while awake, and are largely culturally programmed.
+It is only when we break through the dream images and touch the forces those images portray that we begin to move into the unconscious.
+This is explained more fully in How it Flows and Answer to Critics

-In this way, the organic, cellular and other ‘life’ processes that are usually unknown and unconscious, are met.
-Focussed consciousness can dive all the way down through the levels of being and know them.
-This becomes very clear when we see the stages of this emergence from the Core to our waking self.
-W.V.
-Caldwell, writing about the way Van Rhijn has defined the levels of consciousness says there are four stages:-
+In this way, the organic, cellular and other ‘life’ processes that are usually unknown and unconscious are met.
+Focussed consciousness can dive all the way down through all the levels of being and know them.

 The Polarities of Existence

 Almost immediately after Albert Hoffman discovered LSD in 1943, it was used for psychological research and psychotherapy.
 During that period of intense research and therapeutic use, huge areas of the unconscious became available for exploration and mapping.
 As with meditation, the person’s conscious sense of self could travel in areas that were usually blanketed by the fog of sleep.
-The human experience behind such obscure words as spirit and God became available for analysis and study.
+The human experience behind such obscure words as spirit and God became available to the West for analysis and study – although Eastern explorers had done an excellent job centuries before.
 The depths and heights of what is usually unconscious within us revealed worlds completely different to what we know during waking life.
 Those worlds are no less real than the world of our conscious personality.
 They are in fact a balancing polarity to what we know and experience in our daily life.
 (1) See: The Mind Bomb.

-One interesting part of this exploration of the depths of human consciousness, is that if you go deep enough you arrive back at what we call the external or physical world.
+One interesting part of this exploration of the depths of human consciousness is that if you go deep enough you arrive back at what we call the external or physical world.
 The formless and the formed are seen to be different ends of the same thing.
 The ancient symbol of the snake with its tail in its mouth illustrates this closed system.
 Quantum physics, digging deep into the world of form, is arriving back to what mystics of all ages have discovered in their inner depths.
+See Tao of Physics by Fritjof Capra

 The Remarkable Roots of Being

 Anyone who seriously undertakes this voyage into what was previously unconscious meets phenomena that at first seem strange, or sometimes even frightening.
 Remember that usually we enter this realm of the unconscious in the form of sleep and dreams, and in most cases dreams use our cultural and everyday imagery and experience.
 So our focused self-awareness is guarded from a direct confrontation with these phenomena.
 The nearest most of us get to experiencing life under the surface is when we recall a dream.
-And in fact a dream illustrates this first level of what 888we meet.
+And in fact a dream illustrates this first level of what we meet.
+See Jesse Watkins Enlightenment

 We are probably all acquainted now with looking at the instruments on the dashboard of a car.
 On such a panel we can see an indication of the speed, of the amount of fuel, and of the temperature of the water cooling system.
 When we look at any of these gauges we are not of course directly aware of the hot water, of the amount of fuel, or of the engines revolutions.
 We are only seeing a graphic display of what is taking place in unseen parts of the car.